ctrlplusb/easy-peasy/README.md

 This can be really helpful to avoid unnecessary re-renders in your react components, especially when you do things like converting an object map to an array in your `connect`.
 Typically people would use [`reselect`](https://github.com/reduxjs/reselect) to alleviate this issue, however, with Easy Peasy it's this feature is baked right in.

-You can attach selectors to any part of your state.
-Similar to actions they will receive the local state that they are attached to and can access all the state down that branch of state.
+> Note: we don't recommend attaching selectors to the root of your store, as those will be executed for _every_ change to your store.
+If you absolutely need to, try to attach as few selectors to the root as you can.

 #### Accessing Derived State directly via the store

-You can access derived state as though it were a standard piece of state.
+You can access derived state as though it were a normal piece of state.

 ```javascript
 store.getState().shoppingBasket.totalPrice